eaakre/se_project_aroundtheus/README.md

 **Intro**

-This project uses HTML5, CSS3, including flexbox and grid layouts to create a responsive layout.
+This project is a profile page for a traveller.
+It shows off the places they have been to.
+It uses HTML5, CSS3, including flexbox and grid layouts to create a responsive layout that displays correctly on all devices.
+The file structure is set up using BEM methodology.

 **Figma**